foliea/old_c_projects/README.md

 ## my_printf

-My own implementation of the printf function.
+My own implementation of the printf function from the C library.

 ## my_select
 ## mysh